AlexandreSajus/Experiment-Tracking-Benchmark/README.md

 **2. Run the benchmark with the following command:**

 ```
-python -m trackbench <tracking library> <training steps>
+python -m trackbench NAME_OF_EXPERIMENT
 ```

-Currently the supported experiments are: `tensorboard`
+Currently the supported experiments are: `tensorboard`, `wandb`

 This will train DQN and PPO on CartPole and output the experiment tracking website in the terminal.

 For example, for tensorboard, the output will be:

 ```
-Training... (this might take some time)
+Hello world from trackbench (Trackbench is a tool for evaluating the performance of experiment tracking tools.)
 Training DQN on CartPole...
+Total reward: 157.0

 Training PPO on CartPole...
+Total reward: 500.0

+Launching TensorBoard
 TensorBoard launched at http://localhost:6006/
 Press Ctrl+C to stop TensorBoard
 ```

-You will then be able to access the experiment tracking website at http://localhost:6006/ which will show result curves.
+You will then be able to access the experiment tracking website at http://localhost:6006/ which will show result curves:

 ## **Comparison**